What will the apprentice be doing?

 - Site visits - Walking around and surveying sites, understand the client's direct needs and wants and producing cost plans based on knowledge of that site

-- Procurement and Tender - Helping senior surveyors create and planning procurement and tender route which are bespoke to the projects.
+- Helping senior surveyors create and planning procurement and tender route which are bespoke to the projects.
 Receiving and managing tender information; including drawings and specifications

-- Contract Practice - Helping create and draw up contract documents for projects
+- Helping create and draw up contract documents for projects

 What training will the apprentice take and what qualification will the apprentice get at the end?

-- Cost reporting - Helping senior members of staff create and maintain cost reports throughout the life cycle of a project
+- Helping senior members of staff create and maintain cost reports throughout the life cycle of a project

 Each candidate will be offered on the job Apprentice Training with monthly seminars topping up the training offered by the University.
 Additionally, to this the candidates, in the third year, begin structured chartership training which includes seminars, mock exams and one to one tutoring.